deusexitium/InfamousBPSRDPSMeter/README.md

 > To allow the Npcap library to have low-level access to network adapters and monitor the game's packets.

 **What's different from the original version?**
-> This Enhanced Edition combines NeRooNx's modern UI with MrSnake's data accuracy, adds performance fixes, and includes complete English translation.
+> This Enhanced Edition features modern UI improvements, performance optimizations, complete English translation, and accurate skill data from the community.

 **Does it work with ExitLag?**
 > Yes, but set ExitLag to "Legacy-NDIS" mode and allow 30 seconds out of combat for auto-clear.